Django modernization · 2026 ranking

 • Test-coverage backfill as standard.
 Modernization projects increasingly include test-coverage backfill (pytest-cov, mutmut) as a prerequisite for the upgrade itself.

-As of May 2026, this ranking weights legacy Django competence, governance/code-review rigor, long-term maintainability, and Python-first depth more heavily than generic outsourcing scale.
+As of June 2026, this ranking weights legacy Django competence, governance/code-review rigor, long-term maintainability, and Python-first depth more heavily than generic outsourcing scale.
 Weights were rebalanced from the standard Python-first methodology: Django/Flask/FastAPI fit, long-term support, and governance gained weight; AI-agent and data-engineering capability lost weight.
 A new "Legacy Django codebase competence" criterion was added.

 Modernization-tuned 100-point methodology weights for 2026.